Nicaragua Tax Calculator (2026)

 Frequently asked questions

-How much income tax do I pay in Nicaragua as a resident employee?
+How much income tax do I pay in Nicaragua?

 Are social security contributions deductible from my taxable income in Nicaragua?

-Yes, employee social security contributions of 7% are fully deductible from your taxable income in Nicaragua.
-This means you calculate the 7% contribution on your gross salary, and then subtract it before applying the income tax brackets, which reduces your overall tax burden.
+Yes, employee social security contributions are deductible from your taxable income in Nicaragua.
+You contribute 7% of your gross income to social security, and this amount reduces the income that's subject to the progressive income tax brackets, which lowers your overall tax burden.

 What is the education and professional services deduction in Nicaragua?

-Nicaragua allows a deduction of 25% of your gross labour income for expenses related to education, health, and professional services, with a maximum deduction of NIO 20,000 per year.
-This deduction is applied to your income before calculating income tax, providing additional relief for these essential expenses.
+Nicaragua allows a deduction of up to 25% of your gross labor income for education, health, and professional services expenses, with a maximum deduction of 20,000 NIO per year.
+This deduction applies to your taxable income after social security contributions are subtracted, helping reduce the amount subject to income tax.

 Compare Nicaragua with another country